ymar/ymar.nl/src/content/blog/how-i-automate-tracking-new-releases/index.md

 ---
-title: "How I Automate Tracking New Releases"
+title: "How I Automate Tracking New Music"
 description: "As a music-lover, I am always working on improving the perfect setup that combines ease of access with the purest sound quality."
 date: 2024-10-24
 ---